Meet Dale Wilsher.

 How did you get interested in personality?

 It started when I was in graduate school pursuing a doctoral degree in molecular biology.
 I was miserable and not doing well.
-While I found the information interesting, I knew that I needed a more social environment (because no one there talked), and one that was less theoretical and more practical.
-Instead of believing that there was something wrong with me-a constant fear of mine-I realized that I was in the wrong environment for my personality and wouldn’t be able to live up to my full potential.
-So I left.
+While I found the information interesting, I knew that I needed a more social environment, and one that was less theoretical and more practical.
+I just wanted to talk about our weekend plans while we set up our gel electrophoresis and do something with the results.
+Instead of believing that nagging lie that there was something wrong with me, I realized that I was in the wrong environment and wouldn’t be able to contribute or thrive.
+So, I left.
 I took a job as a microbiologist for a pharmaceutical company then became a sales rep for that division—a much better fit.

 Once my first daughter was born, I hung up my briefcase for full-time motherhood and immersed myself in caring for my kids.
 During those years I lost sight of who I was and what I had to offer.
-I could only see my weaknesses and was unaware of my strengths, until a friend introduced me to the 4 Personality Types.
-The information was revolutionary for me, and for the first time I understood my personality to be a blessing instead of a curse.
+I could only see my weaknesses and was unaware of my strengths, until a friend introduced me to the four personality types.
+The information was revolutionary for me, and for the first time I understood my personality to be a blessing instead of a curse, and preparation for all that God had planned for my future.

 What kind of groups do you speak to?